 Entry-Level Ballet Dancer Earnings

-For new ballet dancers, the financial and job landscape can be challenging.
-Starting salaries range between $31,000 and $36,000 annually, often just enough to meet basic living expenses.
+The financial and job landscape can be challenging for new ballet dancers.
+Starting salaries range between $31,000 and $36,000 annually, often just enough to cover basic living expenses.
 Many entry-level dancers initially struggle to earn more than $30,000, leading to financial strain, especially in high-cost cities.

 Freelance opportunities can supplement income but come with challenges.
 Freelance ballet dancers’ earnings fluctuate based on gig availability and contract negotiations.
 While freelancing offers flexibility, it also brings income uncertainty, complicating financial planning.